 Shari moved back to Texas in 2000 to be closer to family and started the original Austin Children’s Theatre.
 She restaged and toured two original productions to more than sixty schools and museums in Austin, Houston, and San Antonio.
 With such a strong arts background, the obvious next move?
 Serving as Executive Director of the Texas Alliance for Minorities in Engineering (TAME), encouraging K-12 students to prepare for and pursue careers in science, technology, engineering and math (STEM).

 After nearly ten years sharing the compelling story about America’s need for greater emphasis on STEM education and domestic scientific innovation, Shari decided to find creative ways to combine her artistic interests with her business acumen.
 In 2010 she began freelancing, taking on a variety of creative projects and assignments.
 Her experience and broad skill set allows her to excel as an operational and administrative consultant, content creator, project/program manager, digital marketer, teacher, and facilitator.
 Shari recently launched Creativity HQ, an innovative out-of-school enrichment program designed to improve creative and critical thinking skills.
-She works with upper elementary students on an individual and group basis, cultivating creativity and fostering an appreciation for arts and self-expression.
+She works with upper elementary students on an individual and small group basis, cultivating creativity and fostering an appreciation for arts and self-expression.

 Shari is a contributing author in the November, 2019 issue of Chicken Soup for the Soul: The Forgiveness Fix.
 She’s a member of the Society of Children’s Book Writers and Illustrators (SCBWI) and enjoys writing for family audiences.